Fabimhso/Fabimhso/README.md

   </p>

   <p align="center">
     I’m a Ruby developer skilled in building robust and scalable web applications using Ruby on Rails and Sinatra.
 I specialize in creating APIs, admin panels, web system, MVPs for startups, and automation scripts.
-With a strong focus on clean code and maintainable architecture, I deliver efficient solutions tailored to client and business needs.
+Also experienced with legacy systems, with knowledge in PHP for maintaining and upgrading legacy codebases.
   </p>

 </div>